 #73 Jordan Willis – LB – Kansas State Wildcats

-The Bengals offense hit a wall last year, so adding Mixon (even though he comes with a ton of baggage), was a smart pick.
+The Bengals offense hit a wall last year, so adding Mixon (even though ), was a smart pick.
 Willis will probably backup Carlos Dunlap until improves off the edge.

 #52 DeShone Kizer – QB – Notre Dame Fighting Irish

 #65 Larry Ogunjobi – DT – Charlotte 49ers

 I loved the Browns draft strategy until they chose Kizer.
 He needed to stay another year to work on his mechanics.
 He could develop into a good NFL quarterback, but Kizer needs to carry a clipboard for awhile.

 #60 Chidobe Awuzie – CB – Colorado Buffaloes

 #92 Jourdan Lewis – CB – Michigan Wolverines

 The Cowboys got good value with the Awuzie pick.
 I actually thought he was a borderline first rounder, so to get him at #60 is a steal.
 Awuzie and Lewis both have a shot to start right away for the Cowboys now that Brandon Carr and Morris Claiborne are gone.

 #51 DeMarcus Walker – DE – Florida State Seminoles

 #82 Carlos Henderson – WR – Louisiana Tech Bulldogs